1. Evaluating supervised learners in CapyMOA#

 results = prequential_evaluation_multiple_learners(stream, learners)

-print('Cumulative results for each learner:')
+print("Cumulative results for each learner:")

 for learner_id in learners.keys():